 FDA Gluten-Free Labeling Rule

-Please explore these resources on the FDA’s gluten-free labeling regulations and learn what the rule means for the gluten-free consumer.
+Please explore these free resources on the FDA’s gluten-free labeling regulations and learn what the rule means for the gluten-free consumer.

 Visit this web section to learn what the term "gluten-free" means on a food label under the new rule.
 Content includes: